Wladimir Balentien

-Wladimir Ramon Balentien ([ˈvlaːdimiːr baːlə(n)ˈtin]; born July 2, 1984), nicknamed "Coco", is a Curaçaoan-Dutch professional baseball outfielder who is currently a free agent.
+Wladimir Ramon "Coco" Balentien ([ˈvlaːdimiːr baːlə(n)ˈtin]; born July 2, 1984) is a Curaçaoan-Dutch former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Seattle Mariners and Cincinnati Reds, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows and Fukuoka SoftBank Hawks.

 In 2013, he broke the NPB single-season home run record of 55, previously held by professional baseball's all-time home run leader Sadaharu Oh, American Tuffy Rhodes, and Venezuelan Alex Cabrera.
-Balentien finished the season with 60 home runs.
+Balentien finished the season with 60 home runs, becoming the only player to ever do so in NPB history.

 Professional career

 Seattle Mariners

 Balentien was signed as an undrafted free agent by the Mariners in 2000.
 He made his professional debut in 2003 with the AZL Mariners.
-He split the 2004 season between the Single-A Wisconsin Timber Rattlers and the High-A Inland Empire 66ers, accumulating a .279/.321/.513 batting line with 17 home runs and 51 RBI.
+He split the 2004 season between the Single-A Wisconsin Timber Rattlers and the High-A Inland Empire 66ers, accumulating a .279/.321/.513 batting line with 17 home runs and 51 runs batted in (RBI).
 The next year, Balentien spent the season with Inland Empire, batting .291/.338/.553 with 25 home runs and 93 RBI in 123 games.
 In 2006, Balentien played for the Double-A San Antonio Missions, posting a batting line of .230/.337/.435 to go along with 22 home runs and 82 RBI.
 In 2007, he was assigned to the Triple-A Tacoma Rainiers for the season.

-Balentien was selected to the All-Star Futures Game in San Francisco that year, a result of his .328 batting average, 20 home runs, and 66 runs batted in by that point.
+Balentien was selected to the All-Star Futures Game in San Francisco that year, a result of his .328 average, 20 home runs, and 66 RBI by that point.
 He was called up to the major leagues with the Mariners on September 4, 2007, and made his MLB debut that night against the New York Yankees at Yankee Stadium.
-Balentien pinch-hit for José Guillén in the 8th inning, and hit a two-run double in his first major league at-bat.
+Balentien pinch-hit for José Guillén in the 8th inning and hit a two-run double in his first major league at bat.